Recognize an adjective when you find one.

 Movies on our new flat-screen television are, thankfully, less colorful; we no longer have to tolerate the electric greens and nuclear pinks of the old unit.

 Heather is more compassionate than anyone I know; she watches where she steps to avoid squashing a poor bug by accident.

-You can form superlative adjectives two ways as well.
-You can add est to the end of the adjective, or you can use most or least before it.
+You can form superlative adjectives two ways: either by adding est to the end of the adjective or by using most or least before it.
 Do not, however, do both!
 You violate another grammatical rule if you claim that you are the most brightest, most happiest, or least angriest member of your family.

 One-syllable adjectives generally take est at the end, as in these examples:

 These are the tartest lemon-roasted squid tentacles that I have ever eaten!

 Nigel, the tallest member of the class, must sit in the front row because he has bad eyes; the rest of us crane around him for a glimpse of the board.

 Two-syllable adjectives vary.
 Read these examples: